 - maintenance improvement

 - deal with any other aspect of the management of residential homes

 It does not include things done by, amongst others, housing associations or local authorities who are social landlords.
 These already belong to the Housing Ombudsman Scheme.

 The premises must consist of, or contain, a dwelling-house let under either a long lease, an assured tenancy or a protected tenancy.

 What If A Letting Agent or Property Manager Doesn’t Join A Scheme?

-By joining a Scheme, the Agent or property manager agrees to comply with the Ombudsman’s decision.
-Failure to do so may result in the agent or property manager being removed from the Scheme and then finding it difficult to join another approved scheme.
+By joining a Scheme, the Agent or property manager agrees to work by the Ombudsman’s decision.
+If they fail to do so it may result in the agent or property manager being removed from the Scheme.
+They will then find it difficult to join another approved scheme.

 You can also find more information at www.gov.uk.